 “Make uno vex me, mate.
 I vex already adey take sit here.
 If change no dey, take my money give me.”

-The trotro fell silent for a few moments as the other passengers watched the back-and-forth, some trying to keep a straight face and not burst out laughing.
+The trotro fell silent as the other passengers watched the back-and-forth, some trying to keep a straight face and not burst out laughing.
 The driver readjusted the mirror to peer at the passenger giving his mate a hard time.

 “Confess me? Ɛdiɛn paa na me nconfessi.
 If you haff wanting change, you bring your own kwɛɛns.”

 “Ebi ‘vex’ I talk.
 Pidgin too uno dey understand?
 Gimme my mo-“

 “If I am not understand, ɛyɛ w’asɛm?
 Pidgin no, it is my mother kasa?
 Wopɛ aa yɛn ka Twi, wobɛhu.”

 The other passengers could be seen trying to stifle their laughters.